 The fear of people judging and blaming women and taking away their child also prevents most women from asking for help.

-needs is a comprehensive treatment plan that is designed specifically for her.
+What a pregnant woman suffering from addiction needs is a comprehensive treatment plan that is designed specifically for her.
 The plan should be made taking into account her specific drug abuse problem, mental, and physical health.
-It is derived after conducting multiple tests to understand the addiction’s severity and its consequences on both mother and child.
+It is derived after conducting multiple tests to understand the addiction's severity and its consequences on both mother and child.
 And not just physical care, mental well-being should also be given high priority.

 If you are suffering from addiction and looking for the best care for you and your baby, you have come to the right place.

-treatment in Port Saint Lucie, Florida.
+We specialize in pregnancy detox treatment in Port Saint Lucie, Florida.

 At Neuro Psychiatric Addiction Clinic, we offer the best health care for you and your child, and we will support you throughout the pregnancy.
 For any questions, reach us at our 24/7 Helpline: (844) 282-1306.

 5 Signs You Need a Rehab Facility